Blog Banner SVG

 The company appoints an alternate director temporarily to act on behalf of a director who is absent for a long period.
 They exercise the same rights and responsibilities as the original director during this time.

-A shadow director is not officially appointed but influences the board by giving instructions that the board usually follows.
+A shadow director, though not formally appointed, influences the board by giving instructions that the board generally follows.
 The law can hold them responsible for decisions made by the board in certain contexts.

 The Board can appoint additional directors between general meetings.
 These directors serve until the next annual general meeting and help fill immediate requirements on the board.